 Above: Moraea aristata makes many cormlets on short stolons.
 This clonal clump was pictured in its habitat at the South African Astronomical Observatory.
 Photo: Geert Sprangers.

 The corms were donated from stock grown by bulb master Graham Duncan of Kirstenbosch.
-Graham collected seed in the 1980s to secure a back-up population to secure the species.
+Graham collected seeds in the 1980s to secure a backup population to secure the species.